Annual Reporting Measures for CAEP Standards

 Measure 2 - Satisfaction of Employers and Stakeholder Involvement

-HUSOE is ranked among the top 100 Graduate Schools of Education by U.S. News & World Report (USNWR).
+HUSOE is ranked among the top 75 Graduate Schools of Education by U.S. News & World Report (USNWR).
 One factor in the ranking is the educational professionals assessment score.
 The USNWR employer survey was sent to 10 school superintendents, school principals, and professionals who hire HUSOE graduates.
 These employers were asked to rate their satisfaction with HUSOE graduates on a scale from 1 (marginal) to 5 (outstanding).
-Employers have been increasingly satisfied with HUSOE graduates over the last five years.
+Employers have been satisfied with HUSOE graduates over the last five years with ratings ranging from 3.8 to 4.0.

 Our Teacher Education Advisory Council (TEAC) is comprised of members representing the local school districts in Maryland, District of Columbia, and Virginia.
-We are working with TEAC to co- construct and revise employer and completer satisfaction surveys.
-We are also seeking their assistance to identify impact data for completers who are educators, educational administrators, and school psychologists representing the HU School of Education.
-Collaboration through the TEAC has also led to joint professional development and other learning opportunities for HUSOE teacher candidates, as well as educators within these districts.
+Collaboration through the TEAC has led to joint professional development and other learning opportunities for HUSOE teacher candidates, as well as educators within these districts.
 HUSOE and TEAC partners continue to learn from each other as they work to address issues impacting teaching and learning in all districts.

 Measure 3 - Candidate Competency at Program Completion